 Other features include a voice alert that includes location information so that you won't be left guessing which alarm has sounded; up to 11 locations, such as a basement, can be programmed.
 Latching technology provides a visual indication of which alarm sounded after the alert has shut off.
 It also gives you a visual indication of which unit has a low-battery condition.
 The alarm tone sweeps through low frequencies to aid those with age-related or other hearing loss.

-The First Alert CO511B does exceptionally well in expert testing.
-It draws a Recommended label in one independent review, with top ratings across the board for detecting high and low CO levels and for the quality of its voice alerts.
+The First Alert CO511B does well in expert testing by ConsumerReports.org, with top ratings across the board for detecting high and low CO levels and for the quality of its voice alerts.
 User reviews, while not plentiful, are generally positive.
 Most say that installation is easy and that communication with other interconnectable First Alert alarms -- smoke, CO or combination, and either battery operated or hard wired -- work as advertised.

 While the First Alert CO511B is a great choice for homeowners looking to add CO protection with a minimum of muss and fuss, if you are adding carbon monoxide alarms as part of new construction or a major remodeling job, you, or your contractor, might prefer a hardwired unit.
 The First Alert CO511B is completely battery powered and, while battery life should be reasonable, the batteries will need to be replaced periodically.
 A hard-wired CO alarm should have a battery as well (though not all do) to provide constant monitoring even during power outages; however, it's only a back-up, the main power will draw from your home's AC wiring.

-Among hardwired interconnected CO detectors, we saw good feedback for the Kidde KN-COP-IC (Est. $45).
-It's not been professionally tested, but we found well over 125 user reviews spread over sites such as Amazon.com and HomeDepot.com, and the majority are very pleased.
+Among hardwired interconnected CO detectors, we saw good feedback for the Kidde KN-COP-IC (Est. $40).
+It's not been professionally tested, but we found over 140 user reviews at Amazon.com, and the majority of owners are pleased as it earns a 4.5 star rating

 Like the First Alert CO511B, the Kidde KN-COP-IC can be used in a network of compatible Kidde alarms, including smoke and combination CO and smoke detectors, interconnected via a simple wired network.
-Installation is reported as easy as long as walls are down; otherwise you might want to enlist the aid of an electrician to run the connections between units.
+Installation is reported as easy as long as walls are down or a compatible Kidde alarm network is already in place; otherwise you might want to enlist the aid of an electrician to run the connections between units.

 Installation considerations aside, The KN-COP-IC looks to be a fine unit.
 It lacks some of the features found in the CO511B, such as a voice alert, but adds others that the First Alert alarm lacks.
 Chief among those is a readout that displays CO levels, updated every 15 seconds.
 It also has a peak memory that can recall the highest CO level measured since the alarm was last reset.